kjameer0/snippetbox/notes/chapter-2.md

 The internal directory code can only be imported by folders inside parent folder.
 Other projects that download your code can't use the code in the internal folder.

+I learned that malicious actors can move through my file system with relative paths if path names coming from users aren't cleaned.
 ## Questions

 - what exact type is a http.Request?